t4d-wintellectnow/redux-side-effects-thunk/README.md

 The web page located at [http://localhost:3000](http://localhost:3000) should load in your default web browser.
 If it does not (or you wish to use another browser), open the browser you desire to use and navigate to the link.

-5. Open the editor of your choice to begin editing the files in the folder to follow along with the video.
+**Step 5.** Open the editor of your choice to begin editing the files in the folder to follow along with the video.

 ## Troubleshooting